 You’ll learn how, with component-driven development, your frontend development team no longer becomes blocked by your backend development team.
 You will see how you can benefit from the self-documenting nature of Stories, explore how Stories can be integrated with unit tests, and use Stories to add easy visual regression checks to your app.
 This tooling will even enable better iteration and communication with the designers on your team.

-Requirements: You'll get the most out of this talk if you are familiar with web development basics using a library like React, Vue, or Angular.
+You’ll get the most out of this talk if you are familiar with web development basics using a library like React, Vue, or Angular.

 Product & Design